Meet the faces behind Pioneer Valley Books.

 Robyn Elliott, Software Product Manager

-WAREHOUSE, FULFILLMENT, AND OPERATIONS
+WAREHOUSE, FULFILLMENT, AND FACILITIES

-Senior Warehouse Manager Jerome Maczka spends his days solving problems, keeping track of inventory, moving boxes of books, and doing pretty much anything that needs to be done.
+Warehouse Facilitator Jerome Maczka spends his days solving problems, keeping track of inventory, moving boxes of books, and doing pretty much anything that needs to be done.
 If you're looking for a blue Sharpie or box cutter around here, chances are that Jerome has a stockpile secretly stocked away.
 He likes the flexible schedule at PVB because it gives him time for his favorite activities outside of work: hiking, running, and traveling.
 If he had a superpower, Jerome would want to fly (so he could get anywhere at anytime for free!).

 Lorilee LaBarre, Warehouse Inventory Supervisor, believes in treating others as you would like to be treated.
 She loves the environment here at PVB.
 She is a hoarder of blankets, feeling you can never have enough, and living in New England, she's not wrong.
 When she's not working, Lorilee likes to go on adventures with her family.
 Her favorite fictional character is Harry Potter, and her favorite PVB character is Rusty the Robot.